ronaldoussoren/pyobjc/docs/core/serializing.rst

-It is currently not possible to serialize a arbitrary Cocoa object into a :mod:`pickle` archive due to slight incompatibilities in the overal serialization mechanism when dealing with possibly circular data structures.
+It is currently not possible to serialize a arbitrary Cocoa object into a :mod:`pickle` archive due to slight incompatibilities in the overall serialization mechanism when dealing with possibly circular data structures.

 It is possible to pickle a Python subclass of a Cocoa